cavoq/Cavoq/README.md

+## About me

 - 👋 Hi, I’m @Dav3o
 - 👀 I’m interested in Math and Software Development
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently studying Software Engineering
 - 📫 How to reach me: you can send an email to Davidstromberger99@gmx.de

 ## 🔧 Technologies & Tools